cyberphor/knowledge-base/cloud/azure/infrastructure/physical/README.md

 A data center is a building with racks of computing resources and dedicated energy, cooling, and networking.

 **Azure Data Centers**
-An Azure data center is a data center used to faciliate the Azure cloud.
+An Azure data center is a data center used to facilitate the Azure cloud.

 ## Regions
 A region is an area that contains one or more Azure data centers.